roseengineering/igeswrite/README.md

     - w, l, h is the width, length and height of the plane in 3D
 ```

+See the files microstrip.py and patch.py for examples.
 The following code for example will create a PCB board: